TCOE Leadership

 Queen Mother: Elder Annie Phillips Foster

-Elder Annie Foster retired from the Anne Arundel County Public School System (AACPS) in July 2015 after having worked in several positions: 1) Work-Based Learning Coordinator, 2) Department Chair of Business Education, and (3) she completed her career as an Assistant Principal.
+Elder Annie Foster is the Queen Mother, a ceremonial and traditional position in African culture.
+Elder Annie Foster retired from the Anne Arundel County Public School System (AACPS) in July 2015 after a distinguished career serving in multiple leadership roles.
+Her positions included Work-Based Learning Coordinator, Department Chair of Business Education, and ultimately Assistant Principal, where she concluded her tenure in education.

 Upon retirement, Elder Annie returned to the Howard County Public School System and formally joined the Council of Elders.
 She continued her work with students, parents and the community at large, bringing about positive and progressive change on behalf of African American students.
 Elder Annie is an assertive advocate for students of color in helping to close the achievement gap.